-The Chief Executive of the Act may prepare disaster management guidelines in accordance with s63 of the Act.
+The Commissioner, Queensland Police Service may prepare disaster management guidelines in accordance with s63 of the Act.
 Importantly as outlined at s4A(b) of the Act, all disaster events should be managed in accordance with any disaster management guidelines.

 Queensland Prevention, Preparedness, Response and Recovery Disaster Management Guideline